substack/sinker/readme.markdown

 * `opts.write` - when `false`, don't write to any local files.
 This is "push" mode.
+* `opts.watch` - when `false`, don't watch the file system for changes after the initial synchronization exchange
 * `opts.fs` - pass in a custom [fs](http://nodejs.org/docs/latest/api/fs.html)
 implementation.
 Otherwise the core node fs will be used.
 * `opts.tmpdir` - use a custom tmpdir for storing files.
 Otherwise `os.tmpdir()`